SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Results

 \section{Results}

 We validate our framework through two main analyses.
 First, we identify and visualize the discovered latent features to confirm they represent meaningful semantic concepts.
-Second, we perform targeted weight-space interventions to demonstrate precise control over the model's output.
-Together, these analyses demonstrate our framework's ability to link interpretation directly to intervention.
+Second, we perform targeted weight edits to demonstrate precise control over the model's output.